Welcome to the first exclusive content offered here on The Modern Tog!

 Here’s the exact email I send my clients.
-It’s a fairly customized version of one of the templates you can find in the Go-To Guide for Client E-mails that we’ll be launching soon.
+It’s a fairly customized version of one of the templates you can find in the Go-To Guide for Client E-mails: 100+ Email Templates for Photographers.
 I’ve customized it to fit our business, but it follows the same general guidelines as the template.

 First off, congratulations on your upcoming marriage!
 I hope you enjoy it as much as we do!

 Thank you for your kind words about our images.
 We are currently available on your wedding date and would love to work with you!